MA Music Education and Performance

 Key Features

-Our master’s in Music Education and Performance provides a unique blend of practical experience, research, online learning, and tuition of theory to prepare you for professional life or doctoral study.
+Our master’s in Music Education and Performance provides a unique blend of practical experience, taught content and research to prepare you for professional life or doctoral study.
 Through a combination of specialist seminars and supervisions, you will gain a rich understanding of musical pedagogies, their theoretical foundations, and their application to different contexts.
 You will take a professional studies module at minimum level 6 with one-to-one lessons in your principal study from our expert performance teaching staff.
-The option to take second-study lessons is also available.
 As an emerging teacher-artist, you shall be hosted by departments with their associated classes, masterclasses, and ensemble opportunities.

 You will undertake an education placement, where you will learn in a professional environment while receiving one-to-one supervision to improve your employability and musicianship.
 During the course, you will also learn research methodologies and undertake a project in a subject area of your choice, receiving personal supervision from a suitable staff member.
 Collaboration in the CoLab festival will immerse you in student-led and project-based learning, with support from mentors and creative professionals.
-A further suite of specialist elective options includes Arranging for the Classroom, Technology in Music Education, Creative Leadership, and more.
+A further suite of specialist elective options includes Technology in Music Education, Contemporary Theorists in Music Education, The Social Impact of Music Making, and more.

 At Trinity Laban, you will join a diverse community of global arts creators to develop your artistic voice and make your mark on the future of music education.